JuanGaray93/simple-weather-app/README.md

 To run the project, simply open a terminal in the project root folder and run `npm install` and then `npm run dev`.

-For development, be sure to set up ESLint as your default formatter.
+For development, be sure to set up ESLint as your default formatter in your text editor.

 # ROADMAP: